pySTEPS/pysteps/CONTRIBUTING.rst

 * Always wait for tests to pass before merging PRs.
 * Always use "`Squash and merge`_"  to merge PRs.
-* Make sure that the subject of the commit message summarizes the objective of the PR and has no trailing dot.
+* Make sure that the subject of the commit message summarizes the objective of the PR and does not finish with a dot.
-* Write a new commit message before merging that describes a detailed description of the changes introduced by the PR.
+* Write a new commit message before merging that provides a detailed description of the changes introduced by the PR.
-  Try to keep the maximum line length under 80 characters.
-Split lines if necessary.
+  Try to keep the maximum line length under 80 characters, spplitting lines if necessary.
   **IMPORTANT:** Make sure that the commit message doesn't contain the branch's commit history!
-  Also, if the PR fixes an issue, mention it explicitly.
+  Also, if the PR fixes an issue, mention this explicitly.
 * Use the imperative mood in the subject line (e.g. "Fix typo in README").

 After the PR is merged, the merged branch can be safely deleted.